null

 What is LVT flooring?

-Luxury Vinyl Tile (LVT) flooring is a unique alternative to ceramic or porcelain tile.
-It falls into the luxury class of flooring for a variety of reasons.
-LVT is elegantly designed, long-lasting, and easy to preserve, even in high-foot-traffic areas.
-It's the perfect product for creating an authentic, natural look for commercial environments.
+Luxury Vinyl Tile (LVT) flooring is a superior alternative to ceramic or porcelain tile, offering elegance, durability, and easy maintenance.
+Learn why LVT is the perfect choice for creating an authentic, natural look in commercial environments.

 If you've been looking for flooring in recent years, you've likely come in contact with tile, hardwood, and vinyl flooring on more than one occasion.
 These are your more standard types of flooring.
 LVT flooring is a significant upgrade over the common vinyl tile, making it an ideal material for many home and business owners.